We have delved deep into all things athletic shirts and have hunted down and reviewed 3 of the best compression tops for women and the top 3 for men.

 Compression tops for gynecomastia are a popular choice because they effectively compress and hide the appearance of ‘moobs’.
-Compression tops will help alleviate this embarrassing issue by compressing the size and therefore changing the appearance
+Compression tops will help alleviate this embarrassing issue by compressing the size and therefore changing the appearance.

-Compression clothing in sport and other activities
+Compression clothing in sports and other activities

 Compression garments also act as base layers in activities like hiking and running where the design is more about temperature control.

 The shirt captures a layer of air naturally warmed by body heat and any sweat is wicked away through the specially designed ‘breathable’ material keeping you feeling dry and more comfortable.